Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

-Switches to CNC mode.
+* Switches to CNC mode.
 In this mode M3/M4/M5 control the pins defined for the milling device.
 By default, no output is assigned to a spindle motor, so it must be configured.
+* In CNC mode, it is valid in a Gcode file to send G0 or G1 on one line, and then just send co-ordinates on the following lines.
+* In CNC mode, comments can be enclosed in a **single** pair of parentheses, e.g. `(comment)`.
+Comments cannot include double or nested parentheses, e.g. `(comment (a bit more comment))`, and they must start and end on the same line.
+This complies with NIST Gcode interpreter guidelines. e.g. `G28 (here come the axes to be homed) X Y`
+* When using [Gcode meta commands](/User_manual/Reference/Gcode_meta_commands), sub-expressions may be enclosed in { } or in ( ).
+However, standard CNC GCode uses ( ) to enclose comments (see note above).
+So in CNC mode, RepRapFirmware treats ( ) as enclosing subexpressions when they appear inside { } and as enclosing comments when they do not.
+Therefore, when RepRapFirmware is running in CNC mode, any use of ( ) to enclose a subexpression or function parameter list must be within an expression enclosed in { }.

-See also [Configuring RepRapFirmware for a CNC machine](/User_manual/Machine_configuration/Configuration_CNC){target=_blank}.
+* See also [Configuring RepRapFirmware for a CNC machine](/User_manual/Machine_configuration/Configuration_CNC){target=_blank}.

 ## M470: Create Directory on SD-Card